Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/introduction-to-desktop-screen-reader-usage/how-screen-readers-work---and-why-they-seem-so-buggy/README.md

 # How can running into screen reader bugs be prevented?

-See [Our Codex About Clean and Maintainable Accessibility](/knowledge-about-developing-and-testing-accessible-websites/our-codex-about-clean-and-maintainable-accessibility){.page} for thoughts and guidelines on how to circumvent the biggest dangers.
+See [Our codex about clean and maintainable accessibility](/knowledge-about-developing-and-testing-accessible-websites/our-codex-about-clean-and-maintainable-accessibility){.page} for thoughts and guidelines on how to circumvent the biggest dangers.